Chile Relleno recipe

 Remove peppers and transfer to a plastic bag, and seal them up.
 Allow to cool.
 Once cooled, peel off the blackened skins.
 See my post on how to roast chili peppers.
 There are few different methods for roasting them.
 Use whatever is easiest for you.

 Get your oil going at this point.
-Heat 2 inches of vegetable oil in a wide pot to 375 degrees F. Do not let the oil boil.
+Heat 2 inches of vegetable oil in a large pot at medium high heat to 375 degrees F. Do not let the oil boil.
 If you do not have a thermometer, test the oil with a tiny drop of flour.
 It will immediately sizzle up.
 Then you know the oil is ready for frying.

 Stuff the Peppers.
 Cut a slit into each poblano chile lengthwise with one long cut, then remove the seeds and innards with a knife or spoon.
 You can leave them in if you want to, as there usually isn’t very much inside.
 Stuff each pepper with 1.5 ounces of cheese, but do not overstuff them.
 Make sure you can still close the pepper.
 Use toothpicks if you’d like to hold them closed.